-To change the tones directly inside a photo, choose the Color Response tool in the pane.
+To change the tones directly inside a photo, choose the Color Response tool.
 It works like the Targeted Dropper in the Color Adjustment pane: click on it to select the tool, then click and drag in the image to increase or decrease the brightness of the selected color range.